rsyslog/rsyslog/source/messageparser.rst

 The position inside the parser chain can be thought of as a priority: parser sitting earlier in the chain take precedence over those sitting later in it.
-So more specific parser should go earlier in the chain.
+So more specific parser should go ealier in the chain.
 A good example of how this works is the default parser set provided by
 rsyslog: rsyslog.rfc5424 and rsyslog.rfc3164, each one parses according to the rfc that has named it.
-RFC5424 was designed to be distinguishable from RFC3164 message by the sequence "1 " immediately after the so-called PRI-part (don't worry about these words, it is sufficient if you understand there is a well-defined sequence used to identify RFC5424 messages).
+RFC5424 was designed to be distinguishable from RFC3164 message by the sequence "1 " immediately after the so-called PRI-part (don't worry about these words, it is sufficient if you understand there is a well-defined sequence used to indentify RFC5424 messages).
 In contrary, RFC3164 actually permits everything as a valid message.
-Thus the RFC3164 parser will always parse a message, sometimes with quite unexpected outcome (there is a lot of guesswork involved in that parser, which unfortunately is unavoidable due to existing technology limits).
+Thus the RFC3164 parser will always parse a message, sometimes with quite unexpected outcome (there is a lot of guesswork involved in that parser, which unfortunately is unavoidable due to existing techology limits).
 So the default parser chain is to try the RFC5424 parser first and after it the RFC3164 parser.
 If we have a 5424-formatted message, that parser will identify and parse it and the rsyslog engine will stop processing.
 But if we receive a legacy syslog message, the RFC5424 will detect that it can not parse it, return this